 The Group undertakes an annual pay review, taking into account market benchmarks.
 A 5% increase was awarded to employees in January 2024.
 Pay increases above this are considered on an individual basis and take into account personal performance, responsibility advances and skill/knowledge.
-In April 2024 the Group enhanced employee benefits.
-In the UK the Group introduced a salary sacrifice pension scheme, private medical cover for individuals and their families and life assurance together with other benefits through an employee benefits platform provider.
-In Malta, an employer matching pension scheme up to 4% of salary was introduced, private medical cover and life assurance.
+In April 2024, the Group enhanced employee benefits.
+In the UK, the Group introduced a salary sacrifice pension scheme, private medical cover for individuals and their families and life assurance, together with other benefits through an employee benefits platform provider.
+In Malta, an employer-matching pension scheme up to 4% of salary was introduced, alongside private medical cover and life assurance.

+The need to foster the Company's business relationships with suppliers, customers, and others

+The Board acknowledges that to deliver on its strategy, it needs to ensure effective collaboration with its key stakeholders.
+These include suppliers, customers, and investors.

-The need to foster the Company's business relationships with suppliers, customers, and others through a series of blogs, webinars, email newsletter and an in person Annual Summit.
+The Group engages regularly with clients through both its Account Management and Client Service Teams and provides many opportunities for them to engage with the Group's employees and product/market developments through a series of blogs, webinars, email newsletter and an in-person Annual Summit.
 The CEO and CFO meet regularly with key institutional investors and attend retail investor events.

-The Board acknowledges that in order to deliver on its strategy it needs to ensure effective collaboration with its key stakeholders.
-These include suppliers, customers, and investors.
-The Group engages regularly with clients through both its Account Management and Client Service Teams and provides many opportunities for them to engage with the Group's employees and product/market developments